eclipse-hawkbit/hawkbit/site/content/gettingstarted.md

 which should remove the default _admin/admin_ user and add a hawkbit user _hawkbit_ with password _isAwesome!_ and a role _TENANT_ADMIN_.

 You could create multiple users with specified roles.

+For details how to configure docker compose based setup see the [Docker run info](https://github.com/eclipse-hawkbit/hawkbit/blob/master/docker/README.md) -> Configuration